Yet to try a 4-day week? Here’s how to do it productively

 Some employees might see a four-day workweek as a sign their organization is listening to their needs.
 However, it could exclude those who need other modes of flexibility.
 If we’re rethinking how to organize work around a time that is more convenient and productive, why stick with a fixed day over a week?
 Perhaps a better question is how you can afford employees the freedom to set their working hours and optimize their productivity.
 Venturing into this exercise could open a whole new set of work models, with rewards for all.

-Teresa Almeida is the behavioral science research officer of the Inclusion Initiative.
-Dr. Grace Lordan is the founding director of the Inclusion Iniative.
+Teresa Almeida is the behavioral science research officer of the Inclusion Initiative, a research center at the London School of Economics.

+Dr. Grace Lordan is the founding director of the Inclusion Initiative and as associate professor at the London School of Economics.